image

 Biomedical Equipment Technician

 Biomedical equipment technicians may experience tremendous stress.
 If a heart or lung monitoring machine were to quit functioning, a technician would have to diagnose and solve the problem immediately.
-As a result, technicians need to possess the aptitude to repair equipment and reprogram the computers operating the machines.
+As a result, technicians need to possess the aptitude to repair equipment and reprogram the computers operating the machines in short order.
 For example, technicians are often required to reprogram an automatic infusion pump, a device notifying health care professionals if a dose of medication could harm a patient.
 Biomedical equipment technicians must understand computer software, hardware, and networking.

 Next time you are walking through a hospital and hear the sounds of life saving equipment coming from patients’ rooms, thank a biomedical equipment technician.